gabi-a/gabi-a.github.io/content/posts/a-simple-biological-circuit-simulator.md

 The simplest non-trivial example is the autoregulator.
 In this circuit, a promoter is connected to itself with a repressor connection.
 The result is that the concentration of protein produced by that promoter can be raised much more quickly than without the repressor.

 To see autoregulation simulated, look no further than the simulator below!
-Other examples can be loaded from File -> Load Example, and instructions to build your own circuits are at the bottom of the page.
+Other examples can be loaded from File -> Load Example (top left), and instructions to build your own circuits can be found by clicking the Help button in the simulator (top left).
+Concentrations can be reset by clicking the reset button (top right).

 <script>
 window.mobileCheck = function() {